 What a pity the placenamers of old didn't have access to Photoshop filters.
 Black Brook in West Vale could have been Gauguin Blue Brook and North Dean Mills could have been renamed Munchian Orange Mills.
 The world would have been a more colourful place.

 The 16th century Clough House stood on Halifax Old Road, just north of Huddersfield.
 Its grandness can be judged by the fact that under the 1664 Hearth Tax it was taxed on five hearths, which at the time was not just grand it was positively greedy.
-Sadly it was demolished in 1899 and now lives on only in an old postcard in my collection.
+Sadly it was demolished in 1899 and now lives … Continue reading Hearth

-A welcome Christmas present from the British Newspaper Archives – they have finally got around to making a start on digitising back copies of the Brighouse and Rastrick Gazette.
-Three full years are already available – 1881,1882 and 1889 – so there is plenty to keep my occupied during the coming Merry Little Christmas.
-Perhaps I will go and get myself a new set of artificial teeth to celebrate.
+A welcome Christmas present from the British Newspaper Archives - they have finally got around to making a start on digitising back copies of the Brighouse and Rastrick Gazette.
+Three full years are already available - 1881,1882 and 1889 - so there is plenty to keep my occupied during the coming Merry Little Christmas.
+Perhaps I … Continue reading Teeth

 Take a cut flower on its last legs (and before you say it, of course flowers have legs); match it with a bit of colour left over from spray painting a railway viaduct; shake it all about, and you come up with the first of our exclusive 2021 range of wallpapers.
-What else is there to do on a winters’ night when you are waiting for Match of the Day to start?
+What else is there … Continue reading Match

 A stone wall somewhere in Yorkshire - it was 40 years ago and I can't remember exactly where.
 It probably was somewhere around Halifax, where there is stone enough to spare.
 There is something appealing about the slight curve: whether subsidence or intent, it gives it a sinuous feeling.